oracle/node-oracledb/doc/api.md

 When this property is set, and a new connection request would cause the number of connections to the target shard to exceed the limit, then that new connection request will block until a suitable connection has been released back to the pool.
-Importantly, when blocked, the [`queueTimeout`](#propdbqueuetimeout) value will be ignored and the pending connection request will consume one worker thread.
+The pending connection request will consume one worker thread.

 This property was added in node-oracledb 4.1.
 It is available when node-oracledb uses Oracle client libraries 18.3, or later.